ML4GW/aframe/docs/first_pipeline.md

 ## Configuration
 The `Sandbox` pipeline is configured by two main configuration files.
 A `.cfg` file is used by `law`, and contains the parameters for the data generation, export, and inference tasks.
-See the [`bbh.cfg`](../aframe/pipelines/sandbox/configs/bbh.cfg) for a complete example.
+See [here](https://github.com/ML4GW/aframe/blob/main/aframe/pipelines/sandbox/configs/bbh.cfg) for a complete example.

-Details of the training configuration is handled by [`lightning`](https://lightning.ai/docs/pytorch/stable/), which uses a `.yaml` file.
-See the [`config.yaml`](../../../projects/train/config.yaml) that lives at the root of the train project for an example.
+Training configuration and parsing is handled by [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), which uses a `.yaml` file.
+See [here](https://github.com/ML4GW/aframe/blob/main/projects/train/configs/bbh.yaml) for a complete example

 ```{eval-rst}
 .. note::